Jason954/fail2back/README.md

 This will start all services defined in the `docker-compose.yml` file.
 In this case, it will start the fail2back application in a Docker container, with the environment variables and port mappings defined in the docker-compose.yml file.
 Remember to replace both volumes in the docker-compose.yml file with the actual paths on your system:
-- `/path/to/sock/fail2ban:/app/socket`: This is the path to the Fail2Ban socket folder.
+- `/path/to/sock/fail2ban:/app/socket`: This is the path to the Fail2Ban socket folderg.
 - `/path/to/sqlite3/fail2ban:/app/fail2ban.sqlite3`: This is the path to the SQLite database file used by Fail2Ban.